Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Useful relations between spectrum and geometry

 An interesting result, involving $n(\lambda)$, is the so-called Weyl's theorem~\cite{weyl}: the LB operator on smooth compact manifolds is such that asymptotically (i.e., for large eigenvalues) the integrated spectral density behaves as:

 where $d$ is the chart dimension of the manifold and $\omega_d$ is the volume of the $d$-dimensional ball of unit radius.
-This relation can be interpreted as the dependence between the integrated density of energy levels of the manifold and the energy, as in Quantum Mechanics the LB operator represents the term associated with kinetic energy.
+This relation can be interpreted as the dependence between the integrated density of energy levels of the manifold and the energy, as in Quantum Mechanics the LB operator represents the kinetic energy.

-The asymptotic relation in Equation~\eqref{eq:weylth} actually holds only for the higher part of the spectrum; nonetheless, extending its range of validity turns out to be useful in describing manifolds whose dimensionality at some scale (corresponding to a certain region of the LB spectrum) appears different from its chart (UV) dimension $d$, leading us to the definition of another kind of effective spectral dimension, introduced in~\cite{lbstruct}: \\ In general, then, we are assuming that by studying the behavior of $\lambda$ as a function of $n/V$ we can detect the appearance of particular structures related to a specific dimensional behavior when the related length scale is reached.
+The asymptotic relation in Equation~\eqref{eq:weylth} actually holds only for the higher part of the spectrum; nonetheless, extending its range of validity turns out to be useful in describing manifolds whose dimensionality at some scale (corresponding to a certain region of the LB spectrum) appears different from its chart (UV) dimension $d$, leading us to the definition of another kind of effective spectral dimension, introduced in~\cite{lbstruct}:

+In general, then, we are assuming that by studying the behavior of $\lambda$ as a function of $n/V$ we can detect the appearance of particular structures related to a specific dimensional behavior when the related length scale is reached.
 This length scale, let us refer to it as $l$, is related to $n/V$ by the relation $n/V\sim l^{-d}$, where $d$ is the chart dimension of the manifold, not only for dimensional reasons, but also because of this simple consideration: suppose that the low part of the spectrum has effective dimensionality $D<d$ and that some the other ``transverse'' dimensions $d-D$ have typical scale $l$, then the behavior of $n(\lambda)$ until the minimum value to excite the transverse dimensions of about $\pi^2/l^2$ is reached is something like $n(\lambda)=\omega_d(V/l^{d-D})\lambda^{D/2}$; substituting the turning-point value of $\lambda$ we obtain what is stated above.
 Some additional care with this relation is required when there are transverse dimensions with different associated typical scales.